mdn/content/files/en-us/web/security/practical_implementation_guides/corp/index.md

 ## Problem

-Side-channel hardware vulnerabilities, such as [Meltdown](<https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability)>) and [Spectre](<https://en.wikipedia.org/wiki/Spectre_(security_vulnerability)>), exploit a race condition arising as part of speculative execution functionality of modern processors.
+Some side-channel hardware vulnerabilities (also known as Cross-site leaks, or XS-Leaks), such as [Meltdown](<https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability)>) and [Spectre](<https://en.wikipedia.org/wiki/Spectre_(security_vulnerability)>), exploit a race condition arising as part of speculative execution functionality of modern processors.
 This functionality is designed to improve performance but can be manipulated to disclose sensitive data.

 ## Solution